sazzadhrz/CSE434-SQA/Project02/README.md

 	}
 ````

 In this test method the webdriver using `findElement` method to find the desired field.
 To find the field specifically it uses `By` class.
 The `By` class uses its method to find the correct element.
-In this case `name` is used to find the text fields by their name.
+In this case, `name` is used to find the text fields by their name.
 Later, user input has been entered by using the `sendKeys` method.
 The values passed as parameter of `sendKeys` method.

 When all the input fields are filled up with user input, the driver finds the `Sign Up` button by using its class name and click on it using the `click` method.
 After then, the following method is called with the parameter of *desired error message*.